arackcheev/master/decredSETUP.md

 (-u and -P is your user/pass from above. <password> is your wallet password, but don’t use the <> symbols)

-* It should take you back to the directory.
+* It should take you back to the directory

 * Type:

 `dcrctl -u CHANGE -P CHANGE --wallet --notls createnewaccount "testDECRED"`

-(“testDECRED” is what I am calling this labelled address, use the quotation marks and label it what you want)
+(“testDECRED” is what I am calling my labelled address, use the quotation marks and label it whatever you want)

-* It should take you back to the directory.
+* It should take you back to the directory

 * Type:

 	`dcrctl -u CHANGE -P CHANGE --wallet --notls getnewaddress "testDECRED"`

-  (getnewaddress " " is whatever you wrote on the above command)
+  (getnewaddress " " is whatever you wrote on the above command for a label)

-* This should output your labelled address.
+* This should output your labelled DCR address

+## XBRIDGE.conf

-* Go to your xbridge and edit the parameters to match this address, rpc user/pass etc…
+* Go to your xbridge.conf and add this config for DCR:
+`
+[DCR]
+Title=Decred
+Address=DCR ADDRESS
+Ip=127.0.0.1
+Port=9110
+Username=YOUR USERNAME
+Password=YOUR PASSWORD
+AddressPrefix=7
+ScriptPrefix=7
+SecretPrefix=34
+COIN=100000000
+MinimumAmount=0
+TxVersion=1
+DustAmount=0
+CreateTxMethod=BTC
+GetNewKeySupported=false
+ImportWithNoScanSupported=true
+MinTxFee=1000000
+BlockTime=150
+FeePerByte=1000
+`

-* Run xbridge.
+* Run xbridge